Manmeetsinghatwal/act-3/README.md

 # Note-Taking Application API

 ## Overview
- This application provides a RESTful API for a basic note-taking application.
-You can interact with it via HTTP requests allowing to create, retrieve, update or delete notes.
-The API is built in Python, specifically the `http.server` module included in the standard library.
-Also it uses a MySQL database for persistence.
+This program offers a RESTful API for a simple note-taking tool.
+You may interact with it via HTTP requests to add, retrieve, update, and remove notes.
+The API was written in Python, especially the 'http.server' module from the standard library.
+It also makes use of a MySQL database for persistent storage.

 ## Prerequisites
 - Docker installed on your machine.